shanhuio/sml/readme.md

 `sml` is a command line tool to sync from the Go langauge super repo at [smallrepo.com][1].
-It provides a easy way to manage Go language dependencies.
+It provides an easy way to manage your Go language repositories.

 [1]: https://smallrepo.com